Social Icons

 Directed by Scott Derrickson

-I was blessed to have seen Doctor Strange yesterday, blessed to have witnessed the growth of a man who I admired in the British Series Sherlockto become one of my favorite actors to go see.
+I was blessed to have seen Doctor Strange yesterday, blessed to have witnessed the growth of a man I admired in the British series Sherlock to become one of my favorite actors to watch.

-Doctor Strange in itself is a good movie the storyline did have a lengthy growth phase of Dr. Stephen Vincent Strange the egotistic neurosurgeon to Doctor Strange: Sorcerer Supreme.
-You do have to bear with the transition, but you will not notice the time passing because the whole development stage is full of visual pleasure, some comic relief and many mysteries.
+Doctor Strange in itself is a good movie.
+The storyline did have a lengthy growth phase for Dr. Stephen Vincent Strange, the egotistic neurosurgeon, to become Doctor Strange: Sorcerer Supreme.
+You do have to bear with the transition, but you won’t notice the time passing because the whole development stage is full of visual pleasure, some comic relief, and many mysteries.

-Disney/Marvel went all out in the way the story and the buildup to the way Doctor Strange used intelligence, science and magic to save the world.
-The movie’s visual effects are so fluid you will think you are in Doctor Strange’s world.
-The movie casting is also off the hook, the wonderful performance by the supporting casts in the movie made sure when Strange was not hugging the screen you are not missing his presence.
+Disney/Marvel went all out in the way the story and buildup showed how Doctor Strange used intelligence, science, and magic to save the world.
+The movie’s visual effects are so fluid you’ll think you’re in Doctor Strange’s world.
+The casting is also off the hook—the wonderful performances by the supporting cast made sure that even when Strange wasn’t on screen, you didn’t miss his presence.

-Doctor Strange is a superhero film from the Marvel Cinematic universe and the fourteenth movie from that universe.
-The movie is doing very well in the box office and has high approval ratings from critics and audience.
+Doctor Strange is a superhero film from the Marvel Cinematic Universe and the fourteenth movie in that universe.
+The movie is doing very well at the box office and has high approval ratings from critics and audiences.

-The movie plot starts by introducing us to an above average, intelligent and egotistic neurosurgeon whose life got turned inside out when a tragic accident damaged the nerves in his hands making it impossible for him to continue in the profession he reigns as god.
+The movie plot starts by introducing us to an above-average, intelligent, and egotistic neurosurgeon whose life gets turned inside out when a tragic accident damages the nerves in his hands, making it impossible for him to continue in the profession where he reigns as a god.

-After spending everything he has on finding a cure and healing to his hands, he decided to go searching for a cure in Kathmandu, Nepal.
-He heard of a man who could not walk again and started walking after getting teachings from a person called the Ancient One.
+After spending everything he has on finding a cure and healing for his hands, he decides to search for a cure in Kathmandu, Nepal.
+He heard of a man who couldn’t walk but started walking again after receiving teachings from someone called the Ancient One.

-His arrival was expected to his surprise and his teaching began, but his ego always got in his way and his constant know it all attitude almost ruined the world he desperately wants be the best at doing something in.
+His arrival was expected, to his surprise, and his teaching began.
+But his ego always got in the way, and his constant know-it-all attitude almost ruined the world he desperately wanted to excel in.

-I have seen little to nothing of Benedict Cumberbatch’s movies even then just seeing movies like War Horse (2011), Star Trek: Into Darkness (2013) and Imitation Game (2014) I have to admit he has grown to become a leading man in the movie world.
+I’ve seen little to nothing of Benedict Cumberbatch’s movies, but even just seeing films like Star Trek: Into Darkness (2013), and The Imitation Game (2014), I have to admit he has grown to become a leading man in the movie world.

-His portrayal here is memorable and he did it so well it was hard for me to imagine anyone who could have fit and done a better performance.
+His portrayal here is memorable, and he did it so well it was hard for me to imagine anyone else who could have fit the role or delivered a better performance.

-Also in the post credit scenes, we can see glimpse of what could be a sequel to this Doctor Strange introductory movie.
+Also, in the post-credit scenes, we catch a glimpse of what could be a sequel to this Doctor Strange introductory movie.

-If you are waiting for any more reasons to go and see this movie you are probably never going to see it.
-For me this is one of the best Marvel Cinematic movies out there.
+If you’re waiting for any more reasons to go and see this movie, you’re probably never going to watch it.
+For me, this is one of the best Marvel Cinematic movies out there.

 Sully (2016)